imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 MSE, RMSE, MAE (mean absolute error) for regression, logistic loss (also log loss) for binary classification, and cross entropy for multiclass classification.

+- When choosing the loss function, ask yourself "How much do I fear a single massive mistake?"
+  - When outliers are fatal, prefer MSE
+    - Squared error penalizes when there is a big error
+    - The penalty grows exponentially: the model works to ensure no single error gets too large
+    - Specially a good fit for safety use cases. e.g. medicine, aircraft, structural engineering
+  - When consistency and efficiency are important, prefer MAE
+    - MAE treats all errors linearly

 #### Mean squared error (MSE)

 ```python